Regulationtimelineenforcementdeadlines

 High-Risk AI System Requirements

-From this date, providers of high-risk AI systems listed in Annex III must comply with all requirements under Articles 8 through 15:
+Providers of Annex III high-risk AI systems must comply with all requirements under Articles 8 through 15:

 Deployer Obligations